Data-Science-Community-SRM/Child-Safety-System/README.md

 	-  Keras
 	-  Streamlit
 	-  Pandas
-* The Bot is deployed with StreamLit :
+* The Bot has been built using with Streamlit.

 ## Contributors